pkalyankumar1010/playlivecode-vscode-ext/vsc-extension-quickstart.md

 ## Contributing

 Contributions are welcome!
-Please submit a pull request or open an issue to suggest improvements or create new integration.
+Please submit a pull request or open an issue to suggest improvements or create new intergration.

 ## License